zuiderkwast/aadeque/README.md

 These take a pointer to a pointer to the array deque, because they may need to reallocate it and thus change the location of the array deque in memory.

-To avoid repeded use of push, pop, shift and unshift, there are functions that add and delete multiple elements at once.
+To avoid repeated use of push, pop, shift and unshift, there are functions that add and delete multiple elements at once.
 The `aadeque_make_space_` functions grow the array deque by "inserting" undefined values in the beginning and the end respectively.